 The countermovement (get it?) came not from a concerned coalition of citizens defending the right to walk by a store window without puking, but from an alliance of Philip Morris and Reynolds Tobacco with the 23-34 94th St. Grocery Corp., the NY Association of Convenience Stores, the NY State Association of Service Stations and Repair Shops, and Kissena Blvd.
 Convenience Store, Inc., who filed a lawsuit challenging the ordinance.

-We eagerly conveyed the decision to our corner merchant.
-Since it was late at night, we had to stand outside and place it onto a revolving tray in the bulletproof window.
-Gowanda spun it towards her and picked up the 15-page document.
+We eagerly conveyed the judge’s decision to Ms. Gowanda, our corner merchant.
+Since it was late at night, we had to stand outside and place the 15-page document onto a revolving tray in the bulletproof window.
+Gowanda spun the tray towards her and picked it up.

 “Says here, more people in NY City die from smoking than from AIDS, homicide, and suicide combined,” she said frowning.
 “I bet they never established no causation.”